Skip to main content

 CriterionAmazon Seller (3P)Amazon Vendor (1P)

-Inventory ManagementYou manage stock levels and replenishment yourself (via FBA or self-fulfillment)Amazon decides when and how much to order – purchase orders can be unpredictable
+Inventory ManagementFull control – you manage stock levels and replenishment yourself (via FBA or self-fulfillment)No control – Amazon decides when and how much to order.
+Orders can fluctuate unpredictably or stop entirely

-Payment TermsPayout every 14 days after shipment – good cash flow for growing businessesPayment after 60-90 days – Amazon often negotiates even longer payment terms, significantly straining liquidity
+Payment TermsPayout every 14 days after shipment – good cash flow, but new accounts have payout limits and rolling reservesPayment after 60-90 days – Amazon often negotiates even longer payment terms.
+Significant liquidity strain, especially with large order volumes

-Buy BoxMust be earned through price, rating, and delivery performance – competition with other sellers possibleAmazon as 1P seller almost always wins the Buy Box – major competitive advantage
+Buy BoxMust be earned through price, rating, and delivery performance.
+New accounts often struggle to win the Buy BoxAmazon as 1P seller almost always wins the Buy Box – major competitive advantage over third-party sellers

-A+ Content & Premium ContentA+ Basic Content free with Brand Registry; A+ Premium Content available for qualifying brandsAccess to A+ Premium Content and enhanced content modules that may not be available to Sellers
+A+ Content & Premium ContentA+ Basic Content free with Brand Registry.
+A+ Premium Content available for qualifying brands with Brand RegistryAccess to A+ Content through Vendor Central.
+Content updates must be requested and are subject to Amazon's approval process

 Our Recommendation